WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 In this case, depending on our TypeScript configuration, TypeScript will either warn us about a circular reference or simply add the `any` type to the `state` property.

-However, solving this problem is easy; we simply need to manually provide TypeScript with the information about the return type of that getter.
+However, solving this problem is easy; we simply need to manually provide TypeScript with the return type of that getter.
 Once we do that, the circular reference disappears, and TypeScript can once again infer all the `state` types.

 ```ts
 const { state } = store( 'myCounterPlugin', {